Skip to main content

 • Responsive Services - meeting immediate student needs (counseling, crisis intervention, consultation, referral, peer mediation, information-providing)

-• System Support - school-wide program planning and implementation.
-As well as consulting with other professionals, coordination of various supports for students and families.
+• System Support - school-wide program planning and implementation as well as consulting with other professionals and/or coordination of various supports for students and families.

 About Mrs. Qualls